1875

 2015

-A parade of historical buses and trams to mark the 140th anniversary of Kraków’s public transportation and a delivery of 36 new Krakowiak trams, each over 42 metres long.
+A parade of historical buses and trams marks the 140th anniversary of Kraków’s public transport system

-Concluding an agreement for the delivery of 107 innovative and eco-friendly urban buses co-funded from EU funds as part of the Regional Operational Programme of the Małopolska Region 2014-2020.
-The contract is part of Integrated Territorial Investments.
+An agreement for the delivery of 107 innovative and eco-friendly urban buses is signed; they are co-funded from EU funds as part of the Małopolska Regional Operational Programme (2014-2020) and of Integrated Territorial Investments

 2017